Minority-Focused Text-to-Image Generation via Prompt Optimization: Method

 \textbf{Techniques for improvement.} In practice, we found that our optimization could be further stabilized by introducing a \texttt{sg}-related trick into the objective function:

 In our empirical results, setting $\lambda = 1$ consistently produces the best performance across all considered T2I models.
 We note that this technique allows the gradient flow through the second term (contrary to the case of~\eqref{eq:popt_naive}), thereby sidestepping the gradient blocking issue that we mentioned earlier.
 Another significant improvement comes from the use of an annealed timestep $s$, which was originally adhered to a fixed value in~\citet{um2024self}.
 We empirically found that employing an annealing schedule based on the inverse of the sampling step (\eg, $s = T - t$) outperforms other fixed choices of $s$.
 Similar to~\citet{um2024self}, we conduct our prompt optimization intermittently (\ie, once every $N$ sampling steps) to reduce computational costs.
 We found that during non-optimizing steps, employing the base prompt ${\cal C}$ instead of ${\cal C}_{\bv}$ (with the most recently updated token embedding) yields improvements in text-alignment and sample quality.
-See~\Twoalgref{alg:MinorityPrompt}{alg:popt} for the pseudocode of our approach.
+See Algorithms~\ref{alg:MinorityPrompt} and~\ref{alg:popt} for the pseudocode of our approach.

 \textbf{Enhanced semantic controllability.} A key benefit of our prompt optimization approach is its ability to provide an additional dimension of semantic control over the generated samples.
-Specifically, by selecting an appropriate initial point for $\bv$ (\ie, $\bv_T^{(0)}$ in \Algref{alg:MinorityPrompt}), such as a word embedding with relevant semantics, one can impart the desired semantics to the generated output; see~\Figref{fig:semantic} for instance.
+Specifically, by selecting an appropriate initial point for $\bv$ (\ie, $\bv_T^{(0)}$ in \cref{alg:MinorityPrompt}), such as a word embedding with relevant semantics, one can impart the desired semantics to the generated output; see~\cref{fig:semantic} for instance.
 Note that the controllability is not achievable with existing minority samplers that rely upon latent-space optimizations~\citep{sehwag2022generating, um2023don, um2024self}.
-In addition, we found that properly choosing a initial word can yield improved minority generation performance compared to approaches that rely upon random starting points; see~\Tabref{tab:impact_v} for details.
+We found that properly choosing initial words can yield improved minority generation performance compared to approaches that rely upon random starting points; see {the supplementary} for detailed results.